 Post-Settlement Procedures: After settlement, the buyer's legal representative registers the change of ownership with the relevant land registry or authority and ensures that any outstanding matters, such as payment of rates and taxes, are addressed.

 Throughout the conveyancing process, both parties' legal representatives liaise with each other, as well as with real estate agents, lenders, and other relevant parties, to ensure that the transaction proceeds smoothly and in accordance with legal requirements.
-Effective communication, attention to detail, and adherence to deadlines are essential for a successful conveyancing transaction, and that's what you get when you engage our solicitors at Direct Conveyancing Solutions.
+Effective communication, attention to detail, and adherence to deadlines are essential for a successful conveyancing transactions, and that's what you get when you engage our conveyancers at Direct Conveyancing Solutions.

 Conveyancing Services We Provide in New south wales